Normandy (Mass Effect): Normandy SR-2

 The Normandy SR-2 first enters service in 2185, two years after the end of Mass Effect.
-The Illusive Man had Cerberus build the SR-2 for the newly-revived Commander Shepard and his/her team to aid them in their mission to stop the Collectors' galaxy-wide campaign of human abductions.
+The Illusive Man had Cerberus build the SR-2 as the headquarters of the Lazarus Cell—the newly revived Commander Shepard and his/her team—to aid them in their mission to stop the Collectors' galaxy-wide campaign of human abductions.
 The ship's communicator was modified to provide instantaneous contact with the Illusive Man.
 As part of the final mission of Mass Effect 2, the severity of the damage Normandy receives while fighting the Collectors is heavily dependent on how many upgrades the player managed to research and purchase for the ship.

-In Mass Effect 3, Normandy, while not receiving any major modifications, undergoes a further retrofit in 2186; although the retrofits are not completed in time before the Reaper invasion, she is repainted in the Alliance Navy colors of blue and white after reentering the hands of the Systems Alliance on Earth following the events of Mass Effect 2: Arrival, becoming more like a military vessel once again.
-In spite of her relatively small size compared to other starships in the series, Normandy continues to be touted as the fastest, most advanced, and most iconic vessel of the Alliance fleet.
-She led the charge of united Citadel alien races in the Battle for Earth at the game's finale.
+In Mass Effect 3, the Normandy SR-2 Command Deck's the briefing/communications room were relocated, and the Tech Lab and Armory were gutted and removed; replaced by a war room staffed by dozens of military analysts, strategists and communication aides who would help the Commander Shephard throughout the Reaper Invasion.
+The Armory makes its return on the Main Hanger Deck.
+Aside from not receiving any major modifications, Normandy SR-2 undergoes a further retrofit in 2186; although the retrofits are not completed in time before the Reaper invasion, she is repainted in the Alliance Navy colors of blue and white after reentering the hands of the Systems Alliance on Earth following the events of Mass Effect 2: Arrival, becoming more like a military vessel once again.
+In spite of her relatively small size compared to other starships in the series, the Normandy is the Alliance's "tip of the spear" that punches well above her class, and continues to be touted as the fastest, the stealthiest, most advanced, and most iconic vessel of the Alliance fleet.
+She is the flagship that led the charge of united Citadel alien races in the Battle for Earth at the game's finale.